top of page

 IFBC_color bar.png

-Providing technical assistance and capacity-building opportunities for Native food producers
+Providing technical assistance and

-The Intertribal Food Business Center will work to create new markets and expand current linkages throughout the supply chain to address challenges faced by Native food and farm businesses.
-IAC will partner with other Native organizations—including Akiptan, the Indian Land Tenure Foundation, and the Indigenous Food and Agriculture Initiative—to develop a coordinated national food system development plan that supports the growth and expansion of American Indian and Alaska Native food businesses.
-The focus will be on small- and mid-sized food and farm businesses, with more than 65% of the funding allocated for capacity-building awards.
+The NIFBC will work to create new markets and expand current linkages throughout the supply chain to address challenges faced by food and farm businesses.
+IAC will engage with key partners to develop a coordinated national food security development plan that supports the growth and expansion of Indian Country food businesses.
+The focus will be on small- and mid-sized food and farm businesses.

 IFBC_zig zag.png